antistud/CoFoundSite/docs/about.md

 # Launching Local

 CoFound is a community-driven approach to launching local.
+​

-CoFound Grand Island exists to develop a startup culture in Grand Island and the surrounding area.
-This is accomplished through developing a community of startups, entrepreneurs, and tech-minded individuals operating within a strong mentor network of local businesses and organizations.
+​CoFound Grand Island exists to develop a startup culture in Grand Island and the surrounding area.
+This is accomplished through developing a community of founders, innovators, tech-minded individuals, and community leaders operating within a strong support network of local businesses and organizations.

 ### Startups = Growth